 A broken website will derail off-site SEO efforts.
 Conversely, if you have an optimized website but no link authority, you’re unlikely to rise above the ranks of your competitors.

 How will you measure progress?
 Looking at your website analytics with a tool like Google Analytics is a great first step, but SEO tools like Linkdex, Google Search Console, seoClarity and Google AdWords provide better insights.

 There are also insights to glean from directories you’re on, like Google My Business Insights.
 You’ll want a clear view of how your SEO efforts are impacting your return on investment.
 If pageviews and higher rankings aren’t translating to revenue, then you need to shift your strategy.

 2. Conversion Rate Optimization for Multi-Location SEO

 The user experience (UX) of your website is a major determining factor in the success of your SEO efforts.
+Guide your users through your site in their optimal path.
 An engaging website UX translates to:

 - More pageviews for your website

 All of these factors can positively impact your SEO.
 Website conversion rate optimization and SEO work in tandem.
 Here’s how to improve conversion rate optimization.